 Now, with our Flea Market Survival Kit, whenever we hit up Aberfoyle or come across a garage sale, we’re more than ready for the hunt!

-If you have items you consider essential for the kit that I haven’t covered here, let me know in the comments.
+Have items you consider essential for the kit that I haven’t covered here?
+Let us know in the comments.

 I’m also happy to answer any questions you might have about Lyme disease and prevention.
 By the way, CanLyme not only sells the tick kit featured in our flea market survival kit, but they also host an informative website if you’re interested in learning more.

 If you enjoyed this post, please pin and share.